THE RESPIRATORY SYSTEM

 - Excretion of water vapour

-- Supplying air to larynx for voice production
+- Supplying air to the larynx for voice production

 Functional Divisions

-- Conducting Zone (Nose to Bronchioles): Transports air to alveoli, filters, humidifies, and maintains temperature.
+- Conducting Zone (Nose to Bronchioles): Transports air to the alveoli, filters, humidifies, and maintains temperature.

 - Respiratory Zone (Alveolar Duct to Alveoli): Site of O₂ and CO₂ exchange between blood capillaries and alveoli.